lealwang-whale/learning/blogs/configure_k8s_on_centos8/config_k8s_on_centos8.md

     # dnf install docker-ce
     ```

-3. [*optional*] ensure docker configure the same *cgroupdriver* as kubernetes.The default *cgroupdriver* of kubernetes is *systemd*.
+3. [*optional*] ensure docker configuring the same *cgroupdriver* as kubernetes.The default *cgroupdriver* of kubernetes is *systemd*.
 You could edit file */etc/docker/daemon.json* to modify it with adding:
     ```json
     {
         "exec-opts": ["native.cgroupdriver=systemd"]